fxkuehl/qmk_firmware/keyboards/keebio/iris/keymaps/kolibri/readme.md

 Split 3x5 keyboards are some of the most ergonomic keyboards available, as all keys are within easy reach without stretching or moving the hands.
 A popular layout for such keyboards is [Miryoku](https://github.com/manna-harbour/miryoku).
 But its use of home-row mods is not for everyone.
 Especially Shift as mod-tap on a home-row key leads to frequent ambiguity between mod+tap or tap-tap that can hurt typing flow.

 Kolibri is designed to be a fully functional alternative that is comfortable and intuitive to use with as little as possible getting in the way of typing or coding.
 It aims to be easy to remember and learn for anyone coming from a TKL or similar keyboard.
-There is also a version with a num-pad style Symbol layer.
 Requiring only two thumb keys per hand makes it compatible with a wide range of keyboards out of the box.

 For full functionality and comfort, all modifier+key combinations must be possible to type without reaching or straining.
 The thumbs can only hold two modifiers or layer keys at the same time.
 Therefore most modifiers have to be assigned to fingers, with no more than one modifier per finger.
 On a 3x5 layout this requires some keys to be dual-function keys.
 Modifier keys must be duplicated on both hands to avoid contortions and to make modifying any key possible.

 Shift and AltGr are conceptually layer switching keys, except they are handled by the host rather than the keyboard firmware.
 Placing them on thumb keys along with firmware layer switching keys feels intuitive, while minimizing the use of problematic mod-tap or layer-tap keys in the 3x5 typing area.
-Moving remaining mod-taps to less frequently used bottom-row keys further reduces the impact on typing flow.
+Limiting remaining mod-taps to less frequently used bottom-row keys further reduces the impact on typing flow.
 Per-key mod-tap configuration can unambiguously favour "tap" on fingers and Space, and "hold" on Shift and layer thumb keys.

-With three thumb keys per hand, Alt can be made a one-shot-mod on a thumb key to further minimize bottom-row mods.
+With three thumb keys per hand, Alt can be made a one-shot-mod on a thumb key to further minimize bottom-row mods, and Space can be made a single-function key.

 ## Design Choices and Constraints